 Caution: If the medium or low thresholds are selected, the detection may occur outside the specified operating voltage range.
 Below 3.8V, device operation is not guaranteed.
 For details on the AVD and LVD threshold levels refer to section 12.3.2 on page 141

 OPT2 = Reserved, must be kept at default value.

-OPT1= PKG0 Package selection bit 0

-This option bit is used with the PKG1 bit to select the package.
+OPT1= PKG0 Package selection bit 0 This option bit is not used.